Thomas Sébillet

 - Contramours.
 L'antéros ou contr amour, de Messire Baptiste Fulgose, jadis duc de Gennes.
 Le dialogue de Baptiste Platine, contre les folles amours.
 Paradoxe contre l'amour, traduction de l'ouvrage de Battista Fregoso (1453-1504), doge de Gênes (1581)

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Thomas Sébillet" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Thomas Sébillet" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.